A-levels

 We also empower the students to be independent learners, and to continually improve their English language skills.
 Students are trained to use dictionaries and resources effectively and efficiently in order to support their own learning.

-Our TRaC™ (‘Test, Rank and Coach’) system of weekly, competitive testing is a key factor of Earlscliffe’s assessment and target-setting strategy.
+Our regular system of weekly, competitive testing is a key factor of Earlscliffe’s assessment and target-setting strategy.

 Teachers set tests for each of the main subjects during the week.
 Papers are based on the week’s work and they are returned graded according to A-level or GCSE criteria, ranked according to the student’s relative performance in class, and followed up with coaching sessions to assist with continuous improvement as needed.

-These weekly results are monitored by the student’s teachers as well as the Head of Department and the student’s Head of Year.
+These weekly results are monitored by the student’s teachers as well as the Head of Department.
 Students soon get used to the system and regard it as a valuable tool.
 As a team, we are able to consistently assess our students’ knowledge and skills, and feel in control of learning.

-TRaC™ scores are made available to parents and guardians through the Parent Portal (password protected).
-Please note that it is unusual for a student on any course to achieve all high grades in TRaC™ tests in the first few weeks of the course, as they need a little time to settle down and get used to the academic requirements, the language and the marking schemes.
+Scores are made available to parents and guardians through the Parent Portal (password protected).
+Please note that it is unusual for a student on any course to achieve all high grades in tests in the first few weeks of the course, as they need a little time to settle down and get used to the academic requirements, the language and the marking schemes.

-Parents are encouraged to monitor TRaC™ performance and pass their comments and praise to their children accordingly.
-TRaC™ results can also be sent to guardians if wished.
-For a fuller discussion or explanation of your son or daughter’s TRaC™ test records please contact the Deputy Head: nialljohnson@earlscliffe.co.uk
+Parents are encouraged to monitor performance and pass their comments and praise to their children accordingly.
+Results can also be sent to guardians if wished.
+For a fuller discussion or explanation of your son or daughter’s test records please contact the Deputy Head: nialljohnson@earlscliffe.co.uk

 Homework